Email FacebookTwitterMenu burgerClose thin

 But the Series 10 test is broader than the Series 9 test.
 It consists of 145 multiple-choice questions, nearly three times as many as the Series 9.

-Series 10 exam questions cover some of the same topics as Series 9.
+Series 10 exam questions cover some of the same topics as the Series 9.
 However, it adds topics such as hiring, qualifications and required continuing education for securities salespeople.
 It also covers recordkeeping and municipal securities regulation.

 FINRA charges $125 for applicants to take the Series 10 exam.

-Studying for the Series 9/10 Exam
+Studying for the Series 9 and Series 10

 SmartAsset: The Series 9/10 Exam and License